radicle-dev/radicle-upstream/docs/wallet-connect-testing.md

 ## Switch network

-1. Go to the settings page in the app and select Mainnet as the funding environment.
+1. Go to the settings page in the app and select Mainnet.
 2. Select Mainnet as the network in your wallet.
 3. Connect with a wallet.
 4. Select the Rinkeby network in the wallet.